Royal Communications: The People's Princess, 1992

 When Princess Diana married into the royal family in 1981, she became an instant hit in the press for her charismatic charm, glamor, and activism.
 As the influence and clout of the Royal Family was on the decline, Diana was able to humanize and repopularize them.
 Thanks to the way Diana was captured by the media, the public’s perception of the Royal Family improved and critics were less vocal.
 They were finally more relatable.
 Diana was credited with bringing the Royal Family into the modern era.

-However, in 1996, when the public found out the “people’s princess” was divorcing and leaving the Royal Family, a media frenzy ensued.
-As members of communications teams of the Royal Family, Diana, and the Queen, and representatives of the press, delegates must navigate this media storm and the crises in the year to follow.
+However, after the pair separated in 1992 and announced their divorce in 1996, a media frenzy ensued.
+As members of communications teams of the Royal Family, Diana, and the Queen, and representatives of the press, delegates must navigate this media storm and the crises in the years to follow.
 Delegates will accompany Diana and the Royal Family through cheating scandals, relationship rumors, conspiracies, and character assassinations (or real ones?).
 This committee will require the griminess of the press, the self-interest of then-Prince Charles, and the charisma of Princess Diana.
 Beware: not everything in the press is real, but the consequences on the lives of those being covered surely are.

 Tamar CHavel